jdh4/intro_pytorch/batch_job/README.md

 $ python download_mnist.py
 ```

-In this example, a pre-installed Conda environment is being.
+In this example, a pre-installed Conda environment by user `jdh4` is being used.
+After the workshop you can [create your own environment](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) and use that.

 Submit the job to the Slurm scheduler: